kennekro/trainingRegistrations/README.md

 # training-registration
 A simple Vue application for registering my workout routine.
-The goal here is to create a simple frontend hosted as an Azure web application, where the data is sent to some kind of storage.
+The goal here is to create a simple frontend hosted as an Azure web application, where the data is stored in Firebase.

 ## Project setup
 ```